jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 ![Tom Yankello wrapping Ed Latimore's hands](/assets/images/drafts/tom-wrapping-my-hands.jpeg "Tom Yankello wrapping my hands before my 2nd pro fight"){: width="500" height="333"}

 Your coach needs to have fought.
-Preferably to at least an intermediate amateur level (I'll define "intermediate amateur level" as having won a state-level amateur tournament in at least a moderately competitive state or region of the country).
+Preferably to at least an intermediate amateur level (I’ll define “intermediate amateur level” as having won a state-level amateur tournament in at least a moderately competitive state or region of the country).

 Your coach doesn’t need to have been a top-level world championship boxer, but you can’t be effectively coached by someone who doesn’t even know what it’s like to fight at a competitive level.

 A coach has to mentally and emotionally prepare you for battle.
 That’s difficult to do if he’s never been in battles himself.
-Also, lacking in experience means that he'll lack sufficient recognition of and solution to tactical (how to properly throw and defend various punches) and strategic (ring generalship, game-planning, fight preparation, etc.) problems because he simply has never experienced them.
+Also, lacking in experience means that he’ll lack sufficient recognition of and solution to tactical (how to properly throw and defend various punches) and strategic (ring generalship, game-planning, fight preparation, etc.) problems because he simply has never experienced them.

 If your coach has not fought to at least an intermediate amateur level, then his resume needs to reflect experience teaching and building multiple fighters.
 At this point, I need to make it clear that these points are for people serious about fighting and giving themselves the best chance of going far in the sport.